UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 versions of the same image (via [hasFile]) one of which is a thumbnail.
 The thumbnail MUST be included in the DataCrate.

-If [thumbnail]s are incidental to the data set, they need not be referenced by [hasPart] or [hasFile] relationships
+If [thumbnail]s are incidental to the data set, they need not be referenced by [hasPart] or [hasFile] relationships.

-TODO: work out if thumbnails and other derived files should have a special `@type`.

 ```
 {